 Associate / Charleston

 Will is an associate in the Charleston office.
 He focuses his practice on construction litigation, personal injury defense, premises liability, employment defense, commercial litigation, and general insurance defense and coverage.
 He represents design professionals, architects, contractors, subcontractors, developers, and suppliers in lawsuits involving construction related disputes.
-He also provides compliance and legal advice for construction clients, engineering and design firms, clients in the medical field, and the food and beverage industry.
+Outside of litigation, he provides legal counsel to construction clients, engineering and design firms, clients in the medical field, and the food and beverage industry.

 Prior to joining Carlock, Copeland, & Stair, Will’s practice focused on real estate, corporate, and environmental transactions.
-Will was past General Counsel of the Board for the Palmetto Society of Human Resource Management.
-He has served on the Board of Assessment Appeals since 2014 and serves as a Commissioner to the North Charleston Housing Authority.
-He enjoys giving back to his community and volunteers his time as an attorney for Palmetto Community Care and the South Carolina Equality Litigation Team.
+Will was past General Counsel for the Board of the Palmetto Society of Human Resource Management.
+He has served on the Board of Assessment Appeals since 2014 and serves as a Commissioner for the North Charleston Housing Authority.
+He enjoys giving back to his community and volunteers his time as an attorney for Palmetto Community Care and South Carolina Equality’s Litigation Team.

-He has been published in the S.C.
-Young Lawyer magazine for his article “Environmental Liability in Commercial Real Estate Transactions: BFPPs and VCCs.”
+He was published in the S.C.
+Young Lawyer magazine (Spring, 2016) for his scholarly article “Environmental Liability in Commercial Real Estate Transactions: BFPPs and VCCs.”
 He frequently speaks on legal topics, most recently at the Palmetto Society for Human Resource Management on “Social Media in the Workplace.”

-When he is not practicing law, he can be found playing tennis at one of the many tennis venues in the Lowcountry, dining at one of Charleston’s great establishments, at his partner’s design studio in Park Circle (Iola Modern), or spending time with their pug, Nola.
+When he is not practicing law, he can be found playing tennis around the Lowcountry, dining at one of Charleston’s great restaurants, at his partner’s design studio in Park Circle (Iola Modern), or spending time with their pug, Nola.